 How do you deal with dodgy people in the music industry?

-Thanks for the interview, see you at Alien Safari Flying Circus!
+Thanks once again.
 Anything to add before we finish off?